 Many older drivers are thrown for a loop when they shop for a new car.
 They are often overwhelmed by the infotainment systems, safety warning systems, and Bluetooth options.
 Instead of embracing the new technology, many seniors opt for as few features as possible on new cars.
 This is unfortunate, because many of these features are just what older drivers need to keep them safe.
 Lane-departure and blind-spot warnings, for example, can help drivers suffering with arthritis or poor flexibility identify hazards they would not otherwise see.
 In fact, AAA recommends certain safety features for older drivers who suffer from particular age-related problems.

 The key to the proper use of safety features for all drivers—but particularly for older drivers—is a thorough training session with the car salesman or dealership.
 Dealers recommend driving the car for a couple of weeks and then, once you have questions, returning to the dealership for a training session on particular features.
 The National Safety Council has an interactive website, My Car Does What?, to help people understand their vehicle’s features.

 Misuse of Safety Features Does Not Protect From Liability

 New car technology is obviously there to enhance the driving experience and to keep drivers and others on the road safe.
 As people are getting used to new features, they may take their eyes off the road or become cognitively distracted and cause an accident.
 Being confused by safety features is not an excuse for unsafe driving.
 If you were injured in a crash with someone trying to blame his car’s technology or warning systems for the accident, don’t be fooled.
 No matter what his excuse is, he is liable for your injuries.
-Contact one of our Indianapolis offices today to find out what we can do for you after a car accident that wasn’t your fault.
+Contact one of our Indianapolis car accident lawyers today to find out what we can do for you after a car accident that wasn’t your fault.